rajithasenanayake/repeated-spatial-clustering/README.md

 </div>

 In standard agglomerative hierarchical clustering, we merge the two observations with the smallest distance between them.
 In this example, the smallest distance is 3, between locations 1 and 4.
 In constrained agglomerative hierarchical clustering, we also have consider the must-links constraints.
 At a given merging step, we need to merge the two locations with the smallest distance that has a link between them.
 So for this example, we need to merge the locations 3 and 4 at the first merging step.
 This newly created cluster inherits all the links of location 3 and 4.
 This process continues until all locations are merged into a single cluster or until all contiguity constraints are satisfied.

+### Maximum Mean Discrepancy

+We use the Maximum Mean Discrepancy (MMD) statistic with block permutation for conducting spatial invariance test to identify repeated spatial patterns.
+We perform this test on all distinct pairs of clusters obtained from applying the CAHC.
+We test the following null hypothesis:

+- \\(\mathcal{H}_{0}: \text{Pair of tested clusters is spatially invariant}\\)